-- According to a US Public Health Report 90% of seniors have at least one chronic disease and 77% have two or more chronic diseases.
+- The US Public Health Report 90% of seniors have at least one chronic disease and 77% have two or more chronic diseases.

-- According to a report by Rifkin, Depression in Physically Ill Patients, Depression is 15-20% higher for the chronically ill than for the average person
+- Report by Rifkin, Depression in Physically Ill Patients, Depression is 15-20% higher for the chronically ill than for the average person

-- According to a National Health Interview Survey, the divorce rate among the chronically ill is over 75 percent.
+- National Health Interview Survey, the divorce rate among the chronically ill is over 75 percent.

-For individuals, living with an ICI may result in lack of treatment, lack of income, and lack of social support services.
+For individuals, living with an Invisible Chronic Illness may result in lack of treatment, lack of income, and lack of social support services.
 Invisibility may also result in neglect of medical research into these illnesses, which in turn can hold back progress in diagnosis and treatment.

 Beverly’s Hot Tips For Building Resilience During National Invisible Chronic Illness Awareness Week: